martinsson/AppliAgileGrenoble/README.txt

 About
-	This is the mobile application I built for the cfunited 2010 conference.
+	This is an application for the Agile Grenoble conference
 ---------------------------------------------------------------------------------------------------------------------
 Requirements
 	+ Sench Touch (http://www.sencha.com)